Wait a minute. Wait.

 Well, for starters, the pricing model is fucked.
 Marketers typically pay influencers a flat rate per-post, based primarily on their total follower count – a metric with only tenuous connection with any viable marketing KPI.

 Speaking of metrics, attribution is dodgy at the best of times, and impossible for most of the rest.
 To collect campaign performance data, many influencer agencies still recommend that brand marketers ask their influencers to “send screenshots” of impression and engagement metrics for sponsored posts once the campaign has ended.

-Most Instagram influencer accounts – sixty per cent – exhibit signs of fraudulent bot activity.
+Most Instagram influencer accounts – over sixty per cent – exhibit signs of fraudulent bot activity.
 It’s estimated that a typical “mid-level influencer” with 50k-100k followers will find roughly 20 per cent of their audience consists of bots – regardless of whether or not they themselves have purchased bot followers.
 The likes are fake.
 The shares are fake.
 The comments are fake.
 And the interactions between influencers and their audience – even when that audience is composed of actual, living humans – are frequently inauthentic.

 Sometimes, even the influencers are fake.
 One agency, Mediakix, famously ran their own successful Instascammer accounts, then published step-by-step instructions detailing how simple and inexpensive the whole process was.
 Then, months later, they ran a similar con on seven different restaurants and four separate hotels, using one of the exact same accounts – nobody at Instagram had bothered to remove them after the stories broke, and none of the marketers ever bothered to check.

 The Rent’s Atrocious, But Such A Lovely View

 Given that my own career has largely been spent in online display advertising, I realize that to some degree I’m throwing stones from a glass house here.